elissamskog/Seaweed-Market-Analysis-Indonesia/README.md

     Document ID: Unique identifier for each batch
     Fields:
     quantity: Number, the quantity of product in the batch.
-    weight: Number, the weight of the batch (m3).
+    weight: Number, the weight of the batch (metric tonnes).
-    volume: Number, the volume of the batch (volume).
+    volume: Number, the volume of the batch (m3).
     type: String, the type of the product in the batch.
     cost: Number, the cost of the entire batch, which is zero if it's already owned.
     timestamp: Timestamp, the creation or update time of the batch.